 About Lifeline Energy

-A mission-driven non-profit social enterprise, Lifeline Energy designs, manufactures and distributes solar-powered and wind-up media players and radios for classroom and community listening.
+A mission-driven non-profit social enterprise, Lifeline Energy designs, manufactures and distributes solar-powered and wind-up MP3 players and radios for classroom and community listening.
 No one does what we do.
+Our technology goes where others can’t or don’t.

 Imagine a school.
 One classroom.
 No electricity.
 Many children; all different ages.
 No trained teacher.

-Then imagine a Lifeplayer MP3-radio, loaded with fun, interactive school lessons.
+Then imagine a Lifeplayer MP3-radio, loaded with hundreds of hours of fun, interactive school lessons.
 Able to tune into the radio and directly record programmes.
+Or record children’s voices.
 Powered by the sun.

-Our media players and radios provide education access to children, teach mothers how give their best feed their babies, help farmers increase yields and deliver support to displaced families.
+Our media players and radios provide education access to children, teach mothers how give the best nutrition for the children, help farmers increase yields and deliver support to displaced families.

-We deliver sustainable education and information access to society’s most vulnerable: orphans, children, women, refugees and people in poor health.
-When humanitarian emergencies strike, we respond with radios and lights for displaced populations.
+We deliver sustainable education and information access to the most vulnerable: orphans, children, women, refugees and people in poor health.
+When humanitarian emergencies strike, we respond with radios and lights for displaced populations around the world

-Since 1999, we’ve distributed over 600,000 solar and wind-up MP3 players and radios throughout sub-Saharan Africa and beyond.
+Since 1999, more than 600,000 solar and wind-up MP3 players and radios have been distributed throughout sub-Saharan Africa and beyond reaching many millions of listeners.
 Each unit benefits an average of 40 listeners.
-Given the huge class sizes in many African countries, that number could twice as high.
+However, given the huge class sizes in many African countries, that number could twice as high.

 Why Solar Radios or MP3s for Learning?